 |Fusarium Rot||Fusarium oxyporum||Plant turns grey, stem begins to wrinkle.|

-- To treat grey soft rots, cut out lesions, apply coal nystatin and colloidal sulfur.
+- To treat soft grey rots, cut out lesions, and apply coal nystatin and colloidal sulfur.
 This process is effective only when the disease is in its early stage.

 - Cut off the plant parts that are infected by the fungus.